ejwessel/GanacheTimeTraveler/README.md

 - `npm i ganache-time-traveler`

 ## Usage
-add `require` at the top of your tests
+The general outline is to add `require` at the top of your tests
 ```javascript
 const timeMachine = require('ganache-time-traveler');
 ```